 Here are some best practices to help ensure safe purchases on Etsy or on an Etsy-powered website.

 Credit card safety

-- Never give your full credit card number, social security number, or password in an email, Etsy Conversation, or over the phone.
+- Never give your full credit card number, tax identification number, or password in an email, Etsy Message, or over the phone.

 - If you are making a transaction in person, do not speak your credit card information aloud.
 Be sure to sign for the transaction and request a receipt.